MechanicalRabbit/DataKnots.jl/doc/src/pipelines.md

 ## Overview

-In this section, we describe the usage and semantics of query pipelines.
+In this section, we describe the design and implementation of the pipeline algebra.
 We will need the following definitions.

     using DataKnots:
         @VectorTree,